AaronRAnderson/Overtime/README.md

 - x Icons from glyphicons
 - x Update styles for forms

-## Refactor TODOS:
+## TODOS:
-- Refactor posts/_form for admin user with status
+- Integrate validation for phone attr in User: